Frequently Asked Questons

 How many teams will qualify for the race?

-Up to 50 teams can compete in Buffalo’s MOST Amazing Race, presented by the Buffalo Bills.
+Only the first 50 teams to sign up, and reach the $250 fundraising goal, will be allowed to participate in Buffalo’s MOST Amazing Race, presented by the Buffalo Bills.
 As the race progresses, teams may be eliminated based on their timing of completed challenges.
 Everyone who participates earns a spot on the list of MOST Amazing People and will participate in the post-event party.

 Where should I park the day of the race?